 Do you have a favorite Christian children's Easter book you like to read to your children?
-I have seven children and I do have a favorite Easter book that we have been using for about 16 years.
+I have eight children and I do have a favorite Easter book that we have been using for many years.
 It is called, “Love One Another: the last days of Jesus”.
 It is retold by Lauren Thompson and illustrated by Elizabeth Vyehara.

 We purchased our book from Scholastic books back then and, at the time, I had no idea how much we would love it.
 Here it is now in it's very loved form.